InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-hardhat.md

 ## Prerequisites

-You should already have a hardhat project set up, and have deployed your smart contract successfully.
+You should already have a Hardhat project set up, and have deployed your smart contract successfully.
-See the [deploy Hardhat and compile a smart contract](./deploy-hardhat.md) tutorial for how to do so.
+See the [deploy a smart contract using Hardhat](./deploy-hardhat.md) tutorial for how to do so.

-Optionally, but strong recommended: You should also have verified your smart contract successfully.
+Optionally, but strongly recommended: You should also have verified your smart contract successfully.
 See the [verify a smart contract using Hardhat](./verify-hardhat.md) tutorial for how to do so.

 ## Start the Hardhat console